FancyPixel/fancypixel.github.io/source/_posts/2015-01-29-react-plus-flux-backed-by-rails-api-part-2.markdown

 module.exports = Header;
 ~~~

 As you can see we are finally defining our markup.
 Within this markup you might notice a couple of calls within curly braces, that references `this.props`.
 This object is filled with the properties declared in the previous component, so that's how a parent can forward informations down the chain of its child components.
 No more two way bindings, the data just flows from the root to the leaves.
 Also, React offers the ability to validate the props, by specifying the `propTypes`.
-Whenever we pass a prop to a component, React checks the data type, ad raises a JS warning in the inspector's console.
+Whenever we pass a prop to a component, React checks the data type, and raises a JS warning in the inspector's console.
 That's a handy debugging tool that improves the reusability of a single component.
 It's apparent how we are defining our views in a declarative way.
 Once defined we are not handling the state with a barrage of spaghetti jQuery calls, we keep in mind that the view will get refreshed down the line.

 It does look convolute at first, right?
 The Flux architecture becomes awesome once you realise that _every_ interaction follows the same principle, then everything clicks in your brain.
 Noticed the `logout` function in the Header?
 It doesn't make a reference to the SessionStore, the Header doesn't even know it exists, it just follows a pattern: "_when something happens, create an action_".
-The code is decoupled, the responsabilities are spearated, we can achieve modularity and reusability.
+The code is decoupled, the responsabilities are separated, we can achieve modularity and reusability.
 For real this time.
 Brilliant.

 ##LoginPage
 We covered the server action, but we still need to let the user perform the login action.
 Let's fix that.
 You might have guessed it: we'll create a React component that will fire and action when the user submits the form.